 When we have IR and/or type 2 diabetes, our blood sugar levels can be very high.
 Because our cells are unable to absorb the extra glucose, the liver must convert it into fat.
 Visceral fat then becomes a constant source of excess free fatty acids because lipolysis is not working properly.
 In women, these extra fat cells also produce oestrogen which is part of the pathology of oestrogen dominance.
 Oestrogen dominance is a condition that causes so many hormonal symptoms, particularly those suffered by women in perimenopause.

 How can you manage insulin resistance naturally?

 If you’d like to know more about how to manage insulin resistance naturally, check out this article.
-For more information on how to achieve a Happy Weight and improve your health, join our private Happy Weight FB page and sign up for our FREE 28-day Happy Weight Challenge.
+For more information on how to achieve a Happy Weight and improve your health, join our private Happy Weight FB page.